jeremiahsnapp/dev-lxc/README.md

 A tool for creating Chef server clusters using LXC containers.

+Using [ruby-lxc](https://github.com/lxc/ruby-lxc) it builds a standalone server or tier cluster composed of a backend and multiple frontends with round-robin DNS resolution.

+The dev-lxc tool is well suited as a tool for support related work, customized cluster builds for demo purposes, as well as general experimentation and exploration.

+Its containers, standard init, networking and build process are designed to be similar to what you would build if you follow the product installation documentation so the end result is a cluster that is relatively similar to a more traditionally built cluster.

+The Btrfs backed clones provides a quick clean slate which is so helpful especially for experimenting and troubleshooting.
+Or it can be used to build a customized cluster for demo purposes and be able to bring it up quickly and reliably.

+While most of the plumbing is already in place for an HA cluster it actually can't be used since I haven't been able to get DRBD working inside containers yet.

 If you aren't familiar with using containers please read this introduction.

 [LXC 1.0 Introduction](https://www.stgraber.org/2013/12/20/lxc-1-0-blog-post-series/)